-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Cartoons and Comics."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Cartoons and Comic Strips/Books."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles from Resource Library in chronological order:

 The Western Hero in Print; essay by Christine C. Brindza (1/28/16)

 Western Heroes of Pulp Fiction: Dime Novel to Pop Culture (11/5/15)

 Being, Nothingness and Much, Much More: Roz Chast, Beyond The New Yorker (8/7/14)

 Heroes & Villans: The Comic Book Art of Alex Ross (12/10/12)

 To Stir, Inform and Inflame: The Art of Tony Auth (7/17/12)